 Importantly, in order to reserve rights, you should have to register your music with a registry, and some part of the copyright fee would go towards maintenance of these registries.
 Thanks to blockchain technology, competing registries can exist that all use the same global database.
 The registries themselves would be free for anyone to search, and registration would involve a prior search to ensure that you are not trying to register someone else's work.
 The search could and should be built in a way so that anyone operating a music sharing service, such as Spotify or Soundcloud, can trivially implement compliance to make sure they are not freely sharing music that has reserved rights.

 It would even be possible to make the registration fee dependent on how many rights you want to retain.
 All of this could be modeled after the wildly successful Creative Commons licenses.
 For instance, your fee might decrease if you allow non-commercial use of your music and also allow others to create derivative works.
 The fee might increase significantly if you want all your rights reserved.
+The same or similar systems could be used for all content types, including text, images and video.

 Critics might object that the registration I'm proposing imposes a financial burden on creators.
 It is important to remember the converse: Removing content from the knowledge loop imposes a cost on society.
 And enforcing this removal, for instance by finding people who are infringing and imposing penalties on them, imposes additional costs on society.
 For these reasons, asking creators to pay is fair, especially if creators' economic freedom is already assured by a Universal Basic Income.
 We have generated so much economic prosperity that nobody needs to be a starving artist anymore!